The Mirror Crack'd: Inspiration theory

-Biographers theorise that Christie used an incident in the real-life of American film star Gene Tierney as the basis of the plot of The Mirror Crack'd from Side to Side.
+Biographers theorise that Christie used an incident in the real-life of the American film star Gene Tierney as the basis of the plot of The Mirror Crack'd from Side to Side.
 In June 1943, while pregnant with her first daughter, Tierney contracted German measles during her only appearance at the Hollywood Canteen.
-Due to Tierney's illness, her daughter was born deaf, partially blind with cataracts, and severely developmentally disabled.
-Sometime after the tragedy surrounding her daughter's birth, the actress learned from a fan who approached her for an autograph at a tennis party that the woman (who was then a member of the women's branch of the Marine Corps) had sneaked out of quarantine while sick with German measles to meet Tierney at her only Hollywood Canteen appearance.
+Due to Tierney's illness, her daughter was born deaf, partially blind with cataracts and severely developmentally disabled.
+Some time after the tragedy surrounding the birth, the actress learned from a fan who approached her for an autograph at a tennis party that the woman (who was then a member of the women's branch of the Marine Corps) had sneaked out of quarantine while sick with German measles to meet Tierney at her only Hollywood Canteen appearance.
 In her autobiography, Tierney wrote that after the woman had recounted her story, "I stood there for a very long minute.
 There was no point in telling her of the tragedy that had occurred.
 I turned and walked away very quickly.
 After that, I didn't care if I was ever again anyone's favorite actress".

-The incident, as well as the circumstances under which the information was imparted to the actress, is repeated almost verbatim in Christie's story; Tierney's life experience had been well-publicized.
+The incident, as well as the circumstances under which the information was imparted to the actress, is repeated almost verbatim in Christie's story.
+Tierney's life experience had been well-publicized.

 Reception

 The film was considered a box office disappointment in the United States.
+Filmink argued a possible reason was the film was "a Marple story where Marple didn’t do much investigating (she’s injured, so her nephew, played by Edward Fox, does the bulk of heavy lifting)."

-Lansbury never reprised her performance as Miss Marple.
+Lansbury never reprised her performance as Miss Marple, although she would play the similar role of Jessica Fletcher in TV's Murder, She Wrote.